Fishes (The Bear): Development

 The episode was directed by series creator Christopher Storer and written by Joanna Calo and Storer.
 It was Calo's fourth writing credit, and Storer's eighth directing credit.
 According to Calo, there was a discussion about releasing it separately "as a Christmas special because I think there's something so funny about adding that to your Christmas list."

+Writing

+Stevie and the Faks discuss "ROI on RBIs" and collectible baseball cards.
+Although "many of Neil and Teddy's scenes seem like improvised riffing, Matheson insists it is all pre-written by Storer and his team," but the baseball bit was a rare exception.
+Matheson recounted to Rolling Stone in 2025, "We were like, 'Yo, what if we just started pitching every character to get in on our baseball hustle?'
+Chris loved it, and it turned into a bit...A lot of that is Ricky [Staffieri].
+He changed my life."